 Creating and sharing digital collections is an important way that libraries can share and preserve unique local history, culture, stories, and artifacts.
 Digital collections offer an opportunity to represent a diversity of experiences and voices in your community that may be missing from your physical collection.

 Planning, creating, managing, and preserving digital collections, however, can be resource-intensive work that requires technology, new skills, and an ongoing commitment to maintain them.
 Understanding the full lifecycle of digital stewardship is critical to successful digital collections.

 This course series, designed specifically with the needs of small cultural institutions in mind, will guide you through the lifecycle of digital stewardship.
 This lifecycle describes the entire ongoing range of tasks and activities necessary to successfully share digital collections.
 The first of these courses are available for enrollment now.
 The remaining courses will be relased as each is available through 2022.

 The need—and challenges—for digital stewardship training

 A pressing concern for staff at tribal libraries, archives, and museums is managing, preserving, and caring for the diverse cultural heritage materials in their holdings.
-And, like many staff at TALMS, small and rural public library staff also face barriers to accessing training and resources to digitize their collections.
+And, like many staff at TALMs, small and rural public library staff also face barriers to accessing training and resources to digitize their collections.

 This training will strengthen staff skills and knowledge of:

-- The life cycle of digital stewardship
+- Understanding the lifecycle of digital stewardship

 - Providing access to collections based on community values and priorities